 To say Shwaas is a seminal work of Marathi cinema is not an exaggeration.
 It’s a profoundly moving film, modest and straightforward, a rarity these days, and it was a rarity back then, too.

 I write about Shwaas because it is the film that irreversibly changed the way I regarded Marathi cinema.
-If it weren’t for that film, I would still be thinking poorly of Marathi cinema and the kind of talent it nurtures.
-Growing up in Mumbai, for a Marathi-language film to evoke the kind of response it did was as astonishing a feat as any.
+If it weren’t for that film, I would still be thinking poorly of it and the kind of talent it nurtures.
+Growing up in Mumbai, for a Marathi movie to evoke the kind of response it did was as astonishing a feat as any.
 It shook my world, and I am glad that it did.

 I now find that every year there is at least one Marathi-language film that reminds me how wrong I was about Marathi cinema as a kid.
-Last year it was Aadish Keluskar’s daring and elusive Kaul, and the year before that, Avinash Arun’s magnificent Killa.
+Among the latest Marathi movies, it was Aadish Keluskar’s daring and elusive Kaul in 2016, Avinash Arun’s magnificent Killa, a year prior to it and very recently Lapachhapi.

 And yet it remains largely inaccessible to audiences outside Maharashtra for several reasons.
 I will only be tackling one in this piece: “Where to begin?”
 What are the essential Marathi-language films that a novice needs to watch?
 It’s a tricky question, for there cannot be any such definitive list.
 I can only recommend the films that are personal favourites of mine, films that I have seen and marveled at time and time again.
 In the process I will also try to address a more pressing question: “What makes them great?”